Introducing Minimalism in Investing:

 How easy could it get?

 Invest in that what you know is an apt sentence.
-In concentrated investing, we investors invest in such stock, sector, scheme that we truly understand well.
+In concentrated investing, we investors invest in such stocks, sectors, and schemes that we truly understand well.
 In fact, this is one of the key suggestions laid down by the world-famous investor Mr. Warren Buffett.

 “Know your circle of competence, and stick within it.”Mr. Warren Buffett